Student Emergency Fund Request

 - exhausted all sources of federal and state aid (optional/for financial scholarship consideration only)

 Students typically receive up to a maximum of $3,000 in scholarship aid that is based on the program’s assessment of their need and the availability of remaining funds.
-To request support for the 2021-22 academic year, which includes all summer sessions, students are asked to submit their requests no later than June 8.
-The program will begin reviewing requests for the 2022-23 academic year in late June/early July.
+To request support, students are asked to submit their requests no later than June 8.
+The program reviews requests in late June/early July.